Lemirq/janus-ai/README.md

-# Mercury AI
+# Janus AI

 ## Objective

-Mercury makes speakers more persuasive.
+Janus makes speakers more persuasive.
 It finds answers to questions in real time, generates optimal responses, and guides the user in persuasive delivery.
-Mercury communicates with users via a bluetooth earpiece, monitoring conversations in real time and checking against predefined persuasion objectives to guide responses.
+Janus communicates with users via a bluetooth earpiece, monitoring conversations in real time and checking against predefined persuasion objectives to guide responses.

 ## Jargon